Bartlesville Radio » News » Rep Hern Speaks at Green Country Republican Women's Club Luncheon

 As far as concerns raised about voting by mail, Hern says Oklahoma is in very good shape.
 However, he warns that other states are already showing signs of failures and vulnerabilities that could be very problematic on election night and beyond.

-Among those in attendance was District 10 Representative Judd Strom, District 11 Representative Darrel Fincher, District 11 Republican candidate Wendi Stearman, Washington County Commissioner Mitch Anlte, Ward 2 City Councilor Paul Stuart, his opponent Jason Herr, Ward 3 City Councilor Jim Curd, Dewey Mayor Tom Hays and Mayri Hebert Green with the Country Republican Women’s Club.
+Among those in attendance was District 10 Representative Judd Strom, District 11 Representative Darrel Fincher, District 11 Republican candidate Wendi Stearman, Washington County Commissioner Mitch Antle, Ward 2 City Councilor Paul Stuart, his opponent Jason Herr, Ward 3 City Councilor Jim Curd, Dewey Mayor Tom Hays, Washington County State Committeeman Loren Roszel and Green the Country Republican Women’s Club and District ` President at Large Mayri Hebert.

 Mayri Hebert says the Green Country Republican Women's Club is a local club, which is a part of the Oklahoma State Federation of Republican Women and a part of the National Federation of Women.
 Hebert asks that if you are interested in joining by emailing greencountryrwc@gmail.com.